audulus/docs/index.md

 </div>

 <div class="tagline">
-With Audulus, you can build synthesizers from first principles, design new sounds, or process audio - all with real-time, low-latency processing suitable for live performance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With Audulus, you can build synthesizers from first principles, design new sounds, or process audio - all with real-time, low-latency processing suitable for live performance.
+Audulus.
+Modular audio processing app for iPad, iPhone, Mac, Linux, and Windows.
+Created by developer Taylor Holliday.
+Promoted by Mark Boyd, Audulus Evangelist.
 </div>

 <br>